 with a switch that operates an electric pump mounted under the "V"

 berth.
-A pump is mounted to a block of wood that is glued to the hull
+A pump is mounted to a block of wood that is epoxied to the floor.
+Water is

 ![]() |